Torbay Hearing Support Service

 |Profound hearing loss||96 dBHL and above|

-The Service is staffed by 2 part-time advisory teachers.
-These teachers are experienced teachers with an additional qualification in working with children and young people who have hearing difficulties and also have British Sign language skills to level 2.
+The Service is staffed by 3 part-time advisory teachers.
+These teachers are experienced teachers with an additional qualification in working with children and young people who have hearing difficulties and also have British Sign language skills to level 3.
 They have specialist knowledge of the equipment used to help with hearing loss and classroom acoustics as well as an understanding of the affects a hearing loss may have on learning and development.
+One is a qualified Educational Audiologist .

 Who does our Service provide for?

 The Hearing Support Team provides support for any child who lives in Torbay and has a confirmed diagnosis of a hearing loss that requires use of a hearing aid.
-They work with these children regardless of whether or not they have a statement of SEN or an EHC plan.
+They work with these children regardless of whether or not they have an Education, Health and Care (EHC) plan.

 If your family live in Torbay but your child attends an independent school or a school outside of the Local Authority you cannot access regular support from the hearing support team.
-However, if your child is in an Independent school and has a statement of SEN or an EHC plan for hearing loss continued support may be made to your child for the specialist support that the school cannot offer.
+However, if your child is in an Independent school and has an EHC plan for hearing loss continued support may be made to your child for the specialist support that the school cannot offer.

 How can the hearing support service be accessed?